Step-by-Step Guide on How to Start a Blog

 Now that you have gone through the basics of creating your home page on Divi through WordPress, check out the Divi Builder Plugin Documentation on how to make visual edits through The Divi Builder tool.

-Create WordPress Navigation
+Create a WordPress Navigation

 As you create pages and posts, you can drag and drop content to build out the navigation further.
-The left-aligned modules are your top tier navigation, while the right-aligned modules contain the sub-navigation items.
+The left-aligned modules are your top-tier navigation, while the right-aligned modules contain the sub-navigation items.

 Click “Save Menu” once you have completed the navigation.

-Create WordPress Blog Posts
+Create a WordPress Blog Post

 Give your post a title, then start typing in the content box, and don’t forget to add some compelling images.
 Tag your blog post to a category to organize and give a hierarchy to your content.

 When the blog post is complete, hit the “Publish” button.